-The Heart Research Institute (UK) is not responsible for any delays in bank payments.
+The Charity is not responsible for any delays in bank payments.

 The date of the next Raffle draw will be advertised on the website and included in correspondence.
 The draw will be conducted by a random number generator.
-In the event of severe technical disruption, the draw will take place on the first available working day.
+In the event of a draw day falling on a public holiday or in cases of severe technical disruption, the draw will take place on the next working day.

-The winning numbers and prizes will be published on www.hriuk.org and will be available from the Weekly Raffle helpline (01628 201284).
+The winning numbers and prizes will be published on the Charity website and will be available from the Weekly Raffle helpline (01628 201284).

 There are no alternatives to any prize and no interest will be payable.
 Prize money will be paid by cheque to the winners within 14 working days of the draw.

-Any prize cheques which remain uncashed 6 months after the date of issue will be considered a donation to the charity.
+Any prize cheques which remain uncashed 6 months after its date of issue will be considered a donation to the Charity.

 The winners of the Raffle prizes will be notified by post.
-Participants can call the Raffle helpline or access The Heart Research Institute (UK) website to find out if they have won.
+Participants can call the Weekly Raffle helpline or access the Charity website to find out if they have won.

-By accepting a prize, the winner agrees to take part in promotional activity and the Charity reserves the right to use the name and location of the winner, and their photograph, in any publicity.
+By accepting a prize, the winner agrees to take part in all promotional activity requested by the Charity and the Charity reserves the right to use the name and location of the winner, and their photograph, in any publicity.